LuckyHyena/DnD/homebrew/5e_reference.md

 ## Strange Situations

-# Riding any mount
+# Riding a mount
 Once during a character's movement for a turn, they can mount or dismount a creature within 1 square of them.
 Doing so costs __half__ the character's movement speed.

 If their mount is knocked prone, a rider can use their _reaction_ to dismount and land on their feet.
 Otherwise, the rider is dismounted and falls prone in an adjacent square.

 If a rider is knocked prone, or their mount is moved against its will, the rider must succeed on an Easy difficulty Dexterity saving throw `DC 10`, or else they dismount and fall prone in an adjacent square.

-> If your mount provokes an **opportunity attack**, the attacker may choose to target you instead.
+> If a mount provokes an **opportunity attack**, the attacker may optionally choose to target the rider instead.

-# Independent mounts
+## Independent mounts
-An intelligent mount, or one you're not controlling, retains its own initiative count and has no restrictions on its movement or actions.
+An intelligent mount, or one the rider is not controlling, retains its own initiative count and has no restrictions on its movement or actions.

-# Controlling a mount
+## Controlling a mount
-A mount you're controlling acts on your initiative, including on the turn you mounted it.
-It has full movement speed but can only take the Dash, Disengage, or Dodge actions.
+A mount the rider is controlling acts on the rider's initiative, including on the turn the rider mounted it.
+The mount has full movement speed but can only take the Dash, Disengage, or Dodge actions.
+The rider may spend their action to try to make the mount Attack.

 # Underwater combat
 Creatures and objects immersed in water have resistance to all fire damage.